 2. Have Something to Write On

-How many time have you told yourself that you are going to remember it, and after a few minutes you’ve already forgot?
-Almost all of us will experience that because our brain is not good in storing information.
+How many times have you told yourself that you are going to remember it, and after a few minutes you’ve already forgotten?
+Almost all of us will experience that because our brain is not good at storing information.

 Maybe an exception is if you are a genius.
 But I am not that gifted.